quangmnh/Single-Queue-Performance-Evaluation-HCMUT-201-2020/README.md

 >&nbsp;&nbsp;&nbsp;&nbsp;pe6-simulation-introduction.pdf

-This folder has example provided by Mr.Tran Van Hoai of how to use **Simpy** and evalute the queue.
+This folder has examples provided by Mr.Tran Van Hoai of how to use **Simpy** and evalute the queue.
 The **effect.xlsx** is our own example of how to calculate effect of factor of the metrics.

 >Topic